joshbickett/makememe_ai/README.md

 ## 3. Install and run Postgres server

-You will need to Postgres on your locally computer.
-If you are on Mac you can do so with the following [Homebrew command](https://formulae.brew.sh/formula/postgresql):
+If you do not have Postgres installed, you will need to install it on you computer.

+Mac users you can do so with the following [Homebrew command](https://formulae.brew.sh/formula/postgresql):

 ```
 brew install postgresql